mattpiccolella/development-tutorials/intro-django.md

 Perhaps one of the best parts of Django is its strong online resources.
 Here are some additional resources that will help in your future learning:

 [The Django Book](djangobook)

 [Official Django Documentation](django)

 [Django by Example](by-example)

 [Getting Started with Django](getting-started)

+## Sample Project Code
+The entire code for the project seen here can be retrieved [here](github-code).

 [python-install]: http://python.org/download/releases/2.7.6/